How to use YouTube polls to create more engagement

 2. Generate conversation

-YouTube polls are great for feedback, but they’re not just for instant answers.
-Creators can ask specific questions to their viewers via the poll in hopes of sparking conversation and discussion in the comments section.
-Generating more comments from viewers is one of the best ways to feature on the YouTube recommended page and a great reason to create a YouTube poll.
+Interact with those who have answered polls to increase engagement and build community.
+Creators can ask viewers specific questions to spark conversation in the comments section.
+Generating more fan engagement via viewer comments is one of the best ways to feature on the YouTube recommended page.

-Creators can ask their viewers and YouTube community direct questions in real-time.
-Find out through a YouTube poll what time or days viewers prefer to watch videos, so you can batch create content in advance.
-Choosing upload days that work best for viewers can boost engagement.
-Simple but effective.
+Find out what time or days viewers prefer to watch videos, and how many times they watch your videos per week, so creators can batch create content in advance.
+Choosing upload days that work best for viewers can boost your numbers while also improving their viewing experience.

-Educational channels like virtual learning can use polls to gather insights into what viewers struggle to understand or need some extra help.
-A poll is entirely anonymous, so viewers can keep their opinions private.
+Educational channels for virtual learning can use polls to gather insights into what viewers struggle to understand or need extra help with.
+Polls are entirely anonymous, so viewers can keep their opinions private.

 6. Re-engage subscribers on past content